cs0x7f/min2phase/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# Some improvements
-Conventional two-phase algorithm only find (sub-)optimal solutions to &lt;U,R2,F2,D,L2,B2&gt;.
-However, If we are able to find more phase1 solutions within a limited depth, the probability of a short solution will increased.
-## Try different axes
-The target of phase1 can be either &lt;U,R2,F2,D,L2,B2&gt;, &lt;U2,R,F2,D2,L,B2&gt;, or &lt;U2,R2,F,D2,L2,B&gt;.
-## Try the inverse of the state
-We will try to solve the inverse state simultaneously to find more phase1 solutions.
-## Try pre-scramble
-We can also use pre-scramble technique (which is widely used in fewest-move challenge) to find more phase1 solutions.